COSC3020/detecting-cycles-boboestes14/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Runtime Analysis

+The worst-case big $\Theta$ complexity for my implementation would be $v^5+e^2v^3$.First, we run through all the nodes and vertices to find any negative edges which takes $ve$ time.
+Next, we use Dijkstra's algorithm which has a big $\Theta$ complexity of $v^3+ev^2$.
+After this, we then check to see if when we get back to our original node it is negative which takes n time to find and check it.
+After all this is done we then just need to combine it to get the worst-case big $\Theta$ complexity of $v^5+e^2v^3$.